naoki-mizuno/initialpose_publisher/README.md

 # initialpose_publisher

-Publeshes the /initiapose (or any other topic name specified) by getting the pose from `map` to `base_link` transform.
+Publishes the /initiapose (or any other topic name specified) by getting the pose from `map` to `base_link` transform.

 This script was written to provide the starting position for the local